-Note: Breakdown is not currently available for 2021/22 but will be updated when available
+Note: Breakdown is not currently available for the most current year (21/22) but will be updated when available

 Figure 2-6: Proportion of Stagecoach South West bus patronage occurring during given times of day, 2019/203.

 3 Patronage data by time of day was not available for other operators.